 Amirantes Islands (Les Amirantes) are a group of coral islands and atolls part of Seychelles' Outer Islands District.
 The island group covers a total area of approx 12 km2 (4,4 mi2) and has a population under 500.

-Amirantes Islands stretch around 155 km (96 ml) from the African Islands (African Banks) in the north to Isle des Noeufs (Desnœufs) in the south, all on the shallow Amirantes Plateau (Amirantes Bank, with depths of 25-70 m), except the main island Ile Desroches located in the east, and Lady Denison-Pender Shoal situated at the northern end.
+Amirantes Islands stretch around 155 km (96 mi) from the African Islands (African Banks) in the north to Isle des Noeufs (Desnœufs) in the south, all on the shallow Amirantes Plateau (Amirantes Bank, with depths of 25-70 m), except the main island Ile Desroches located in the east, and Lady Denison-Pender Shoal situated at the northern end.

 The Amirantes include 8 single islands (5 low sand cays and 3 uplifted sand cays), plus 3 atolls with a total of 18 islets.
-The 5 largest in area are inhabited.
-Approx 90 km to the south is the closest island group - Alphonse, which are often incorrectly considered part of Amirantes.
+The 5 largest in the area are inhabited.
+Approx 90 km to the south is the closest island group - Alphonse, which is often incorrectly considered part of Amirantes.

-Amirantes Islands were discovered by Vasco da Gama (1460s-1524) in 1502 during his 2nd voyage of exploration, and named Admiral Islands ("Ilhas do Almirante").
+Amirantes Islands were discovered by Vasco da Gama (1460s-1524) in 1502 during his 2nd voyage of exploration and named Admiral Islands ("Ilhas do Almirante").
 Previous knowledge of the isles by Arab and Indian traders is also possible.
-Together with the Seychelles, Amirantes Islands were first claimed by France (1742), while formal possession was claimed in 1756.
+Together with Seychelles, Amirantes Islands were first claimed by France (1742), while formal possession was claimed in 1756.